Canon 50D vs 6D Mark II

 Body comparison: Canon 50D vs 6D Mark II

 The side-by-side display below illustrates the physical size and weight of the Canon 50D and the Canon 6D Mark II.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 50D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is somewhat larger (1 percent) than the Canon 50D.
 However, the 6D Mark II is markedly lighter (7 percent) than the 50D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.